AI Automation/Property Management

 How Would Syntora Approach This?

-The classified request would then be pushed to your property management software's API, such as AppFolio or Buildium.
+For maintenance requests, the classified request would be pushed to your property management software's API (e.g., RealPage, AppFolio, Yardi).
 This action would create a detailed work order with the correct category, priority, and a summary derived from the tenant's message.
-The delivered system would also be configured to send automated confirmations to tenants.
-The entire service would be deployed serverlessly on Vercel, with typical hosting costs projected to be under $25 per month for processing up to 10,000 emails.
+The delivered system would also be configured to send automated confirmations to tenants, significantly cutting down on response times.
+For tenant applications, the system would update the applicant's status in your PMS or applicant tracking system with verified income details and any flagged issues.

-For operational reliability, the system would incorporate structured logging using structlog, sending every event to a centralized monitoring service.
-If the Claude API returns an uncertain classification or an error, the system would flag the request and route the original email to a dedicated Slack channel for manual review.
-This human-in-the-loop design is a critical component to ensure no request is ever overlooked.
+For operational reliability, the system would incorporate structured logging, sending every event to a centralized monitoring service.
+If the Claude API returns an uncertain classification, flags a high-risk application issue, or identifies a significant financial anomaly, the system would route the original document or flagged alert to a dedicated Slack channel or internal dashboard for manual review.
+This human-in-the-loop design is a critical component to ensure accuracy and prevent overlooked issues.

 Typical build timelines for a system of this complexity are in the range of 6-10 weeks.
-The client would need to provide access to their support inbox, property management software APIs, and collaborate on defining classification categories.
-Deliverables would include the deployed and tested system, source code, and comprehensive documentation.
+To facilitate this, the client would need to provide secure access to their support inbox, property management software APIs, applicant data sources, and collaborate closely on defining specific classification categories, income calculation rules, and financial reporting parameters.
+Deliverables would include the deployed and tested system, complete source code, and comprehensive documentation.

 Live in 4 Weeks, Not 6 Months